manzinello/mailgo.js.org/docs/no-style.md

 title: No style
 ---

-If you want to develop you own style for mailgo you can refer to a no-style file shipped with all the other files.
+If you want to develop you own style for mailgo you can refer to a no-style file shipped with all the other dist files.

 The file you can import is `/dist/mailgo.nocss.min.js` instead of `/dist/mailgo.min.js`.